 Your GP may prescribe you the following medicines to relieve the spasm of an anal fissure.

-Easing the anal spasm helps the fissure to heal over a period of about four to six weeks.
-However, these treatments don’t provide instant relief from your symptoms and you may need to use them with painkillers.
+Easing the anal spasm can help the fissure heal over a period of about four to six weeks.
+However, these treatments may not provide complete relief from your symptoms and you may need to use them with painkillers.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your doctor or pharmacist for advice.

-Increasingly, botulinum A toxin is being used by surgeons to produce a ‘chemical sphincterotomy’.
+Botulinum A toxin (eg, Botox) is now being used more and more by surgeons.
 In this procedure, your surgeon injects botulinum A toxin into the internal sphincter muscle to help it relax.
-The effects of the treatment last about three months, by which time it's hoped the fissure will have healed.
+If a sentinel pile is present, your surgeon may remove it during the procedure to help aid healing.
+The effects of the treatment last around three months, by which time it's hoped the fissure will have healed.
 Like calcium-channel blockers, the use of botulinum A toxin is off-label.

-If treatment with botulinum A toxin doesn’t work, your surgeon may suggest you have a procedure called lateral internal sphincterotomy.
-Your surgeon will make a small cut in the internal sphincter muscle to stop it from going into spasm.
-This means you will strain less when you go to the toilet and so a reduced amount of stress is put on the fissure, giving it time to heal.
-The procedure is usually done under general anaesthesia.
-This means you will be asleep during the operation.
+If treatment with botulinum A toxin doesn’t work, your surgeon may suggest that you have a procedure called lateral internal sphincterotomy.
+During this procedure, your surgeon makes a small cut in the internal sphincter muscle to stop it from going into spasm.
+This means you will strain less when you go to the toilet and therefore less stress is put on the fissure, giving it time to heal.
+The procedure is usually done under general anaesthesia, which means you’ll be asleep during the operation.

-You can reduce your risk of anal fissure by preventing constipation.
-This is particularly important if you have had an anal fissure in the past.
+You can reduce your risk of developing an anal fissure by preventing constipation.
+This is particularly important if you’ve had an anal fissure in the past.
 You can prevent constipation by eating a balanced diet rich in fibre, fruit and vegetables, drinking enough fluids and exercising regularly.

 If you have a condition that increases your risk of having an anal fissure, speak to your doctor.
-He or she will discuss with you how to best manage your condition and reduce your risk of having an anal fissure.
+They will discuss with you how to best manage your condition and reduce your risk of having an anal fissure.